The 14 Eight-Thousanders: Complete Guide to Every 8,000m Peak on Earth

 Nanga Parbat was finally climbed on July 3, 1953, by Austrian climber Hermann Buhl in one of mountaineering’s most extraordinary feats — a solo, unsupported push from 6,900 meters to the summit and back, during which Buhl bivouacked standing up without a tent at roughly 8,000 meters and survived only because the night was unusually still.
 Buhl’s achievement remains unmatched in the history of the 14 eight-thousanders.

 Annapurna I is the tenth-highest mountain in the world and holds the grim distinction of being the first eight-thousander ever climbed.
 On June 3, 1950, French climbers Maurice Herzog and Louis Lachenal reached the summit — a breakthrough that ushered in the golden age of Himalayan mountaineering but came at terrible cost.
-Both men suffered severe frostbite on the descent; Herzog lost all his fingers and toes, while Lachenal lost all his toes.
+Both men suffered severe frostbite on the descent; Herzog lost all of his fingers and toes, while Lachenal lost all his toes.
 Their epic descent, chronicled in Herzog’s book Annapurna, became one of the foundational narratives of modern mountaineering literature.

 Annapurna holds the highest death rate of any 8,000-meter peak on earth — approximately 32%, meaning roughly one fatality for every three successful summits.
 The primary killer is avalanche.
 The mountain’s south face is among the most avalanche-prone alpine terrain anywhere, and the standard north-side routes are not significantly safer.
+Massive slab releases, serac collapses, and wind-loaded slopes create objective hazards that cannot be reliably predicted or mitigated.

 What makes Annapurna particularly feared among elite climbers is that its hazards are not primarily a question of skill.
 K2 demands technical expertise; Annapurna demands luck.
 Climbers who die on Annapurna are often doing nothing wrong — they happen to be crossing the wrong slope at the wrong moment.
+For this reason, many mountaineers consider Annapurna the most objectively dangerous mountain in the world, even more so than K2.
+Our full Annapurna I guide covers the routes and history in detail.

 Gasherbrum I, also known as Hidden Peak or K5, is the eleventh-highest mountain in the world and one of the six peaks of the Gasherbrum massif in Pakistan’s Karakoram range.
 The nickname “Hidden Peak” was coined by early British explorer Martin Conway because the mountain cannot be seen from most approach routes — it is hidden behind other summits until climbers round the lower Baltoro Glacier.
 Gasherbrum I was first climbed on July 5, 1958, by American climbers Pete Schoening and Andy Kauffman.